About Ann McCallum Staats

 Here’s a secret.
 I never, ever thought I could be an author when I was a kid.
 Let me take you back …

 Sharjah is an emirate in the United Arab Emirates and home to an American-style university in the middle of the desert.
 With my advanced degree, I got a teaching job at the university and loved it.
 I began thinking about writing a book.

-I began writing “The Secret Life of Math” with an illustrator friend.
+I brainstormed “The Secret Life of Math” with an illustrator friend.
 We sent off a proposal, and, wow, someone wanted to publish it!
 Next I wrote two math fairytales before relocating back to the United States.
+P.S.
+That first book earned ForeWord’s Gold Book of the Year for 2005!

 Woman Smiling